sahil-roam/selfTrackingDemo/README.md

 ## Running listener in Headless JS
-- Headless JS allows running JS code when the application is terminate.
+- Headless JS allows running JS code when the application is terminated.
 Location listener can be registered in headless JS to receive locations in JS callback independent of app state.
 - To register headless JS, please refer to `index.js` file in root